Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-3.md

     </details>

 2. Which AWS service can be used to store and reliably deliver messages across distributed systems?
-    - A. Amazon Simple Queue Service.
+    - A. Amazon Simple Queue Service. [enables decoupling and reliable communication between distributed application components]
-    - B. AWS Storage Gateway.
+    - B. AWS Storage Gateway. [connects on-premises environments with cloud storage]
     - C. Amazon Simple Email Service.
     - D. Amazon Simple Storage Service.
+[S3]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: A
     </details>

 3. Which of the following describes the payment model that AWS makes available for customers that can commit to using Amazon EC2 over a one or 3-year term to reduce their total computing costs?
-    - A. Pay less as AWS grows.
+    - A. Pay less as AWS grows. [aws reducing prices by improving infrastrucutre]
-    - B. Pay as you go.
+    - B. Pay as you go. [standard on demand instance model]
-    - C. Pay less by using more.
+    - C. Pay less by using more. [volume based discounts ]
-    - D. Save when you reserve.
+    - D. Save when you reserve. [ reserved instance model for ec2]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: D
     </details>

 4. A company is migrating its on-premises database to Amazon RDS.
 What should the company do to ensure Amazon RDS costs are kept to a minimum?
-    - A. Right-size before and after migration.
+    - A. Right-size before and after migration. [ensures that you dont over provision]
-    - B. Use a Multi-Region Active-Passive architecture.
+    - B. Use a Multi-Region Active-Passive architecture. [improve diaster and avaialability but increase cost due to replication]
-    - C. Combine On-demand Capacity Reservations with Saving Plans.
+    - C. Combine On-demand Capacity Reservations with Saving Plans.[applies to ec2 cost optimization]
-    - D. Use a Multi-Region Active-Active architecture.
+    - D. Use a Multi-Region Active-Active architecture.[active-active region is more expensive than active-passive]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: A
     </details>

 5. What is the primary storage service used by Amazon RDS database instances?
-    - A. Amazon Glacier.
+    - A. Amazon Glacier. [glacier is for archival storage]
     - B. Amazon EBS.
-    - C. Amazon EFS.
+    - C. Amazon EFS. [shared file system for ec2]
-    - D. Amazon S3.
+    - D. Amazon S3.[backup storage to s3 but not primary]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B